-Setting up an appointment to talk to a career counselor can be done through Aviso or contacting the office directly by phone at 573-875-7425, email at careerservices@ccis.edu or by stopping by the office in Missouri Hall 223.
+Setting up a career counselor appointment can be done through Handshake or contacting the office directly by phone at 573-875-7425, email at careerservices@ccis.edu or by stopping by the office in Missouri Hall 219.

 Additionally, Columbia College students have access to a powerful, innovate career management system called Handshake.
 Handshake allows students to search through thousands of jobs, internships and employers throughout the country, find in-person and virtual hiring and graduate school events, and access resources to help them build resumes and cover letters.
 Handshake is free and easily accessible on all devices.
 Get started with Handshake at www.ccis.edu/handshake